markstringer-dti/markstringer-dti.github.io/dti.md

 And what about the people who jumped out from behind trees and told you couldn't do things, or you shouldn't be doing them that way?
 Nobody wants to see them.
 Nobody wants to deal with whatever extra requirements that they place on your project.
 Especially the people who got funding for the idea.

 Yes.
-Moving towards working software does a whole bunch of things that in general people want to avoid.
-It throws up a bunch of technical problems that require thinking.
-It throws up a bunch of rules, regulations and restrictions about what can and can't be done that require even more thinking.
+Moving towards working software does a whole lot of things that in general people want to avoid.
+It throws up a lot of technical problems that require thinking.
+It throws up a lot of rules, regulations and restrictions about what can and can't be done that require even more thinking.
 It makes obvious how slow and expensive it is to just get *some* of a product.
 And in doing so, it tends to undermine the "simple", "fast", "all", "cheap" appeal of an original idea.

 These are all very good reasons for not getting software working and the effects of these reasons when you try to implement a small amount of working software will be immediate.
 It will be very tempting to stop.